loading

 Execution: Step-by-Step Methodologies

-Executing a flawless cut is a procedural discipline.
-Deviations often result in thermal shock or aesthetic failure.
+Executing a flawless cut on large format porcelain slabs is a procedural discipline.
+Deviations often result in thermal shock tile cracking or expensive aesthetic failures.
+Mastering how to prevent porcelain tile cracking starts with these strict operational protocols.

 Preparation:

 • Water Check: Fill the reservoir with clean water.
 Recycled water contains abrasive slurry that wears down the blade core.
-Ensure water jets hit both sides of the blade rim.
+Ensure water jets hit both sides of the blade rim to guarantee maximum heat dissipation & friction reduction.

-• Blade Dressing: A new blade is not always sharp.
-The diamonds may be buried in the metal bond.
+• Blade Dressing: A new continuous rim diamond blade is not always sharp out of the box.
+Depending on the specific diamond bond matrix hardness, the diamonds may remain buried in the metal bond.
 Dress the blade by making shallow cuts into an abrasive dressing stone (aluminum oxide) or a concrete block.
-This strips the metal and exposes the diamonds.
+This strips the metal, exposes fresh diamonds, and prevents blade dulling on hard porcelain.

 The Cut: